lin907597898/learngit/readme.txt

-I learoning git,i change it
-it is wonderful.git is a free software.
+I learoning git,i change it,i change it again it is wonderful.git is a free software.gggg